Mid-temperature, finely ground and smooth, plastic, semi-vitreous, medium brown burning, native body for functional ware.

 M350 fires to a leather brown color at cone 6.
 In the cone 4-5 range there are pinkish and more variegated tones in the brown color.
 At cone 7 the body burns to a dense grey brown.
-If this M350 is fired beyond cone 7 it will begin to bloat, thus we recommend cone 5 for the warmest color possible, and cone 6 for better hardness and functional strength.
-We try to maintain this body at about 1.0-1.5% porosity at cone 6, thus is it more vitreous than M390.
-M350 does work in reduction at cone 4-6 whereas M390 is too vitreous because of its high iron and M340 because of its talc complement.
+If this M350 is fired beyond cone 7 it will begin to bloat.
+M350 does work in reduction at cone 4-6 whereas M390 and M340 are too vitreous.

 To get the best defect-free surface please consider using a drop-and-hold firing schedule, for example the PLC6DS schedule.
 If crystallization during cooling is not an issue, glazes will give optimum results if slow-cooled also (e.g. the C6DHSC schedule).

 M350 is quite fine and fires to a homogeneous fired surface for most glazes.
 Since it is a dark stoneware, the iron in the clay will bleed into glazes and colors and mute them to some extent so that glazes will not be as vivid as they would be if used on porcelain.